timhendriks93/blender-servo-animation/README.md

 ### Limiting the value range

-The possible range of motion of a servo can be influenced by the specific design of your build.
-In this case, you can measure and use the position limit values to avoid damage to your setup.

-You can also take advantage of Blender's functionality and use [bone constraints](https://docs.blender.org/manual/en/latest/animation/constraints/transform/limit_rotation.html) to already limit the bone rotation according to your build.
+You can take advantage of Blender's functionality and use [bone constraints](https://docs.blender.org/manual/en/latest/animation/constraints/transform/limit_rotation.html) to already limit the bone rotation according to your build.
 The more precise your 3D model, the easier it will be to apply constraints and get an accurate preview of the real-world setup.

 ## Animating the Armature